suffolklibraries/sljekyll/_docs/locations-and-events.md

 ## Locations

+Libraries are a Jekyll collection, defined in the `_config.yml` file.
+They are stored as markdown files in the `_libraries` folder.
+They consist of a list of YAML pairs.

 ### Unique ids

 All locations include a `branch-unique-id`.
 The website looks for this unique id in event YAML to place events in the correct location, so make sure you add them to events properly.